-(b) On June 30, 2021, our Board of Directors approved a stock repurchase program (the "Share Repurchase Program") authorizing the Company to repurchase up to \$20.0 million of the Company's outstanding common stock through June 30, 2024 (which was announced on August 12, 2021).
-Repurchases under the Share Repurchase Program will be subject to market conditions, the periodic capital needs of the Company's operating activities, and the continued satisfaction of all covenants under the Company's existing credit agreement.
+(a) On June 30, 2021, our Board of Directors approved a stock repurchase program (the "Share Repurchase Program") that authorizes the Company to repurchase up to \$20.0 million of the Company's outstanding common stock through June 30, 2024.
+Repurchases under the Share Repurchase Program are subject to market conditions, the periodic capital needs of the Company's operating activities, and the continued satisfaction of all covenants under the Company's existing 2021 Credit Agreement, as amended.
 Repurchases under the Share Repurchase Program may take place in the open market or in privately negotiated transactions and may be made under a Rule 10b5-1 plan.
-The Share Repurchase Program does not obligate the Company to repurchase shares and may be suspended, terminated, or modified at any time.
-As of December 31, 2022, the Company had repurchased 531,347 shares under the Share Repurchase Program.
+The Share Repurchase Program does not obligate the Company to repurchase shares and may be suspended, terminated, or modified at any time at the discretion of the Board.
+As of December 31, 2023, the Company had repurchased approximately \$6.2 million, or 553,149 shares, of the Company's outstanding common stock under the Share Repurchase Program.